easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 package that is either strictly required by other software, or that can be leveraged to enhance other software** (for example to support specific features).

-EasyBuild supports multiple types of dependencies:
+There are three main types of dependencies for computer software:

 * a **build dependency** is only required when building/installing a software package;
   once the software package is installed, it is no longer needed to *use* that software;